-Since the day NASA assigned Michael project one-two-five, he would disappear for hours then come back with a pocket full of tape recordings for Sarah to transcribe.
-But today he had more important business at home.
+Since the day, Michael was assigned project one-two-five, he would disappear for hours then come back with a pocket full of tape recordings for Sarah to transcribe.
+However, today he had more important business at home.
 “Don’t worry I’m anxious too.”

 Field number one-two-five was only a half-acre plot.
 The plants were nothing special to look at as Michael surveyed them, but he knew their origin and that was indeed special.
 He remembered the day he found out about the exploration vessel.
 NASA sent it into the farthest parts of the solar system.
 He also remembered the day Doctor Jamison told him about their discovery.

-They were dormant, “in hibernation", packed tightly in the fossilized sediment of a large asteroid orbiting Uranus.
-Tiny seeds.
-They were all that survived some ancient world or at least the long dead flora of that once-alive asteroid.
-He only wished they had given him more information about what to look for, but they probably knew no more than he did about these alien seeds.
+They were dormant, “in hibernation," packed tightly in the fossilized sediment of a large asteroid orbiting Uranus.
+Tiny seeds were all that survived some ancient world or at least the long-dead flora of that world Michael wished they had given him more information about what to look for, but they probably knew no more than he did about these alien seeds.

-Not much had happened since the planting.
+Not much happened since the planting.
 The sprouts were about four feet tall with large flat leaves, waxy on one side and fuzzy on the other, and the root system was similar to any other plant found on Earth.
-The two translucent pouches that grew side-by-side near the top of the plant were odd, but not unheard of on this planet.
+The two translucent pouches growing side-by-side near the top of the plant were odd, but not unheard of even for Earth.
 They were not unlike some of the insectivorous plants found in eastern North America and northern California.
-Although, these pouches were a bit larger than those found on any of the pitcher plants that Michael knew of.
+Although, these pouches were a bit larger than those found on any of the pitcher plants that Michael studied.

 Those dicot plants, which Michael drew his knowledge from, would capture and digest small insects to supplement their nutritional needs.
-The soil they normally grew in was nitrogen poor and acidic just like the soil Michael struggled against on a daily basis.
-That was one reason NASA chose Michael for this experiment.
-They needed his poor soil and he needed their money because of that soil.
+The soil they normally grew in was nitrogen poor and acidic just like the soil Michael struggled against daily.
+That was one reason Michael was chosen for this experiment.
+They needed his poor soil, and he needed their money because of that soil.

-Cotton-Top turned and scurried back down the row of plants toward the woods from where he had come.
-But before he reached the end of the row, he started squealing like something had jumped out and grabbed him.
-Michael sat his drawing on the hood of his shuttle and went to investigate.
+Cotton-Top turned and scurried back down the row of plants in the direction of the woods.
+Before Cotton-Top reached the end of the row, Michael heard a frantic squealing like something life-threatening was happening.
+Michael sat his notebook on the hood of his shuttle-cart and went to investigate.